Cladosporium cladosporioides

 Cladosporium cladosporioides is a darkly pigmented mold that occurs world-wide on a wide range of materials both outdoors and indoors.

+It is known for its role in the decomposition of organic matter and its presence in indoor and outdoor environments.
+This species is also notable for its potential impact on human health, particularly in individuals with respiratory conditions.

 It is one of the most common fungi in outdoor air where its spores are important in seasonal allergic disease.
 While this species rarely causes invasive disease in animals, it is an important agent of plant disease, attacking both the leaves and fruits of many plants.
 This species produces asexual spores in delicate, branched chains that break apart readily and drift in the air.
 It is able to grow under low water conditions and at very low temperatures.

 History and classification

 Georg Fresenius first described Cladosporium cladosporioides in 1850, classifying it in the genus Penicillium as Penicillium cladosporioides.
 In 1880 Pier Andrea Saccardo renamed the species, Hormodendrum cladosporioides.
 Other early names for this taxon included Cladosporium hypophyllum, Monilia humicola and Cladosporium pisicola.
 In 1952 that Gerardus Albertus de Vries transferred the species to the genus Cladosporium where it remains today.